 A person of any gender or sexual orientation can be sexually assaulted.
 We know that violence is perpetrated within LBGT+ communities, and we also know that lesbian, bisexual, gay, transgender, queer, intersex, asexual, and gender non-conforming people experience some of the highest rates of sexual violence, perpetrated by non-members of this community.
-LGBT+ individuals are often targeted for sexual violence based on their sexual orientation and all people, regardless of sexual orientation, can be targets based on their perceived gender expression.
-In these cases sexual violence is used as a form of control to maintain heterosexism and traditional gender norms and hierarchies of privilege.
+LGBT+ individuals are often targeted for sexual violence based on their sexual orientation and gender identities.
+In this way, sexual violence is used as a form of power, oppression, and control to maintain heterosexism and traditional gender norms and hierarchies of privilege.

 - Same-sex sexual assault may include non-consensual vaginal or anal penetration, oral sex, touching, or any other type of sexual activity.

 - Same-sex sexual assaut can happen on a date, between friends, partners, or strangers.

-- Same-sex survivors are even less likely than other survivors to report the assault to the police or seek counseling after it occurs
+- Same-sex survivors are even less likely than others to report the assault to the police or seek counseling after it occurs.

 - Most survivors of same-sex assault report additional barriers to seeking support, which leads to very little data complied about same-sex violence.

 Queer Support A free, confidential, off-campus support group for LGBTQ survivors of intimate partner violence or past or present sexual abuse.
 The group is facilitated by the Anti-Violence Project of OutFront Minnesota and meets weekly at the Minneapolis offices of OutFront Minnesota.
 To learn more or sign up, contact email@example.com.

 Common Barriers for Same-Sex Survivors

 - Not being taken seriously or having their experience minimized.

-- Not having their experience called sexual assault or rape.
+- Not having their experience named as sexual assault or rape.

 - Having to explain their experience in more detail than one would ask a heterosexual survivor or a survivor of male-female assault.